zalanlevai/mutest-rs/README.md

 ## Usage

 > [!IMPORTANT]
-> Currently, the invocation of the tool requires manually specifying the following values:
-> * `MUTEST_SEARCH_PATH`: environment variable pointing to the local build artifacts.
->
-> In addition, the Cargo test target may have to be specified explicitly with the `--lib` or `--bin <BIN>` options.
+> Currently, the Cargo test target may have to be specified explicitly with the `--lib` or `--bin <BIN>` options, alongside the `-p <PACKAGE>` option.
 For more targeting options, see `--help`.
 >
-> Thus, a typical invocation, with the code checked out and built in `~/Developer/mutest-rs` and a library target will look as follows:
+> Thus, a typical invocation with a library target will look as follows:
 >
 > ```sh
-> export MUTEST_SEARCH_PATH=~/Developer/mutest-rs/target/release
 > cargo mutest --lib run
 > ```